-The proposed new rule on mutual fund fair valuation (Rule 2a-5) from the US Securities and Exchange Commission has once again thrown a spotlight on investment fund valuation practices.
+New rules on mutual fund fair valuation (such as Rule 2a-5 from the US Securities and Exchange Commission) have once again thrown a spotlight on investment fund valuation practices.
 This is a highly technical and esoteric field, and failure to comply appropriately with the required regulations surrounding the activity has resulted in a number of high profile enforcement cases in the US and globally.

 An appreciation of the landscape of fund valuation is mission critical to investment funds themselves (both their managers and boards) but is also vitally important to those who service the buy-side industry.
 Much fund pricing is outsourced to third-party administrators or pricing services, their books are prepared and audited by accountants, and lawyers and consultants are asked to opine on compliance with fund regulations.